 Sustainable Solutions

-East View Shed from the Taos Pueblo
+East View Shed from the East

 * Scale and Density: Must Not be disproportionate to the existing rural character of the area and cannot set a precedent for further large-scale developments.